8 Smart Tips for Managing Diabetes This Summer - Virtua Endocrinology

-8 Smart Tips for Managing Diabetes This Summer
+8 Smart Tips for Managing Diabetes this Summer

-By , Virtua Endocrinologist
+By Garima Thapar, MD, Virtua Endocrinologist

 Barefoot walks on the beach.
 Increased time outdoors with the kids and grandkids.
 Backyard barbecues.
 Summer can be a welcome change of pace, but it also can throw off your daily diabetes management plan.